 Both treatments utilize energy to create heat and alter the deep layers of the skin.
 But the type of energy each utilizes is different.
 Ultherapy functions with ultrasound energy while Thermage utilizes radiofrequency.

-While both Ultherapy vs Thermage therapies function to improve the appearance of the skin, the do so through different means.
+While both Ultherapy vs Thermage therapies function to improve the appearance of the skin, they do so through different means.
 Ultherapy functions to tighten the skin while Thermage aims at treating wrinkles and bulges.

 Every patient is different and has a different threshold for pain.
-Nonetheless, Thermage is generally considered a more uncomfortable treatment due to the amount of heat involved.
+Nonetheless, Thermage has generally considered a more uncomfortable treatment due to the amount of heat involved.
 However, that is improving with new advancements in the technology used for treatment.